 1. Water System - The Developer agrees to pay the cost of a State of Tennessee approved potable water system, including, without limitation: water mains, fire hydrants, valves, service lines, and accessories, located within the Project, and water mains, fire hydrants, valves, service lines, and accessories, located outside the Project but required to serve the Project.
 The Developer acknowledges that the Town does not provide water service and will not accept any water system infrastructure.
 The Developer agrees to bear the cost of all engineering, inspection, and laboratory costs incurred by Developer incidental to the water service system in or to the Project.

 2. Sanitary Sewer System - The Developer agrees to pay the cost of a State of Tennessee approved sanitary sewer system as required by Town Regulations with necessary sewer mains, manholes, pump stations, force mains and service laterals in the Project, along with all necessary sewer mains, manholes, pump stations, force mains, and service laterals outside the Project but required to provide sanitary sewer service to the Project.
-The Developer is approved for 353 single family homes and 88,250 gallons per day per an approved and executed Sewer Reservation Agreement.
-The Developer agrees to bear the cost of all engineering, inspection, and laboratory testing costs incurred by the Developer incidental to the sewer system in or to the Project, and, if the Town Engineer or his or her designee deems it necessary, to have additional work of such nature performed as directed without cost to the Town.
+The Original Developer is approved for 353 single family homes and 88,250 gallons per day per an approved and executed Sewer Reservation Agreement, which has been revised by an Assignment and Assumption Agreement entered into by the Parties, which allocates the respective capacity rights and reservations pursuant to the Sewer Reservation Agreement The Developer agrees to bear the cost of all engineering, inspection, and laboratory testing costs incurred by the Developer incidental to the sewer system in or to the Project, and, if the Town Engineer or his or her designee deems it necessary, to have additional work of such nature performed as directed without cost to the Town.

 3. Streets - The Developer agrees to dedicate and improve and/or construct, at no cost to the Town, all public and/or private streets, including but not limited to: curbs, gutters, and sidewalks, located within or required by this Project to comply with Town Regulations in accordance with the Final Project Documents.